-The Panorama project consists of three adjoining exploration licence applications, covering 155 square kilometres, located in the Pilbara region of Western Australia. in an area that Greatland considers to be highly prospective for gold and cobalt.
+The Panorama project consists of three adjoining exploration licences, covering 155 square kilometres, located in the Pilbara region of Western Australia, in an area that Greatland considers to be highly prospective for gold and cobalt.

 Drainage samples were collected during the mid 1990s and during 2015.
 Initial results of this review have identified approximately twenty gold in stream anomalies within the Company’s 130 square kilometre project area.
 Gold anomalism in streams peaks at 68.5ppb and 60ppb.
 Historic gold mines and alluvial occurrences are apparent immediately north of the Company’s licences with the mineralised trend and geological strike continuing south into Greatland licences.